 There are EHS professionals in every country.
 Some companies operate in many countries, like Duke Energy.
 The Duke Energy Safety Manual could vary depending on the local environmental regulations.
 Duke Energy environmental processes will also be influenced by these different regulatory bodies.
 Because EHS regulations do vary, someone who is a professional in one country may not be able to maintain their professional status in another.

 All companies should be engaging in as many EHS programs as is required by their country.
-Otherwise they could meet substantial fines and penalties.
-Furthermore, improving safety and processes in one country can naturally lead into improving those processes in the next.
-These EHS programs can vary depending on their thrust; some may be for employees, some may be for the EHS department, and some may be for key stakeholders who need to learn more.
+Otherwise, they could meet substantial fines and penalties.
+Furthermore, improving safety and processes in one country can naturally lead to improving those processes in the next.
+These EHS programs can vary depending on their thrust; some may be for employees, some maybe for the EHS department, and some may be for key stakeholders who need to learn more.

 Every organization is going to have some level of EHS management and mitigation.
 No company is able to absolve themselves of danger and risk, but companies are able to proactively protect their employees and their environment by reducing their risks overall and helping their employees do the same.
 With the right EHS software, companies are able to even better reduce their risks and manage their businesses.